 The Old Fort Lake Subarea is adjacent to Center Drive, which includes a mix of active transportation infrastructure.
 Some stretches of the corridor contain sidewalks on both sides and striped bicycle lanes, but these facilities do not extend the full length of Center Drive.
 Outside of the Center Drive corridor, bicycle facilities are limited.
 Sidewalks exist on both sides of the street throughout most of DuPont, with the exception of DuPont-Steilacoom Road and Lapsley Drive (in the southwest corner of the City).
-DuPont-Steilacoom Road lacks paved shoulders and would require widening to provide sidewalks and bicycle facilities.
-In addition to the previously discussed facilities, there is an extensive trail network away from roadways connecting areas throughout the City, providing existing and potential future connection into and out of the Subarea.
-All of these active transportation facilities are shown in Figure 2.
+DuPont-Steilacoom Road lacks paved shoulders.
+In addition to the previously discussed facilities, there is an extensive trail network away from roadways connecting areas throughout the City, providing existing and potential future connections into and out of the Subarea.
+All of these active transportation facilities are shown in Figure 6-2.